 About the Peter Hince

-Peter Hince met Queen as a teenager in 1973 when they were support act to Mott The Hoople.
-Later he began working full time for Queen during the recording of A Night at The Opera album, and stayed with the band until their final concert in 1986.
+Peter Hince met Queen as a teenager in 1973 when they were a support act to Mott The Hoople.
+Later he began working full-time for Queen during the recording of A Night at The Opera album and stayed with the band until their final concert in 1986.
 Head of Queen’s road crew, Peter then left the music business to start his career as a professional advertising photographer.
 He continues to work as a photographer and a writer.